Licensed under

 You will find a spattering of slightly unfamiliar use of English throughout.
 I have deliberately used terms (such as relationality, mutuality, meaning-making) that imply a mobile process rather than a fixed “thing”.
 [1]

-Organic life is a process that has an atomic continuity back to the very origins of the physical universe; exists in a continuity of Life that goes back a few billion years, at least as far as the archaeo-bacterium that was the Last Universal Common Ancestor (LUCA).
+Organic life is a process that has an atomic continuity back to the very origins of the physical universe; and exists in a continuity of Life that goes back a few billion years - at least as far as the archaeo-bacterium that was the Last Universal Common Ancestor (LUCA) - if there really was such an organism.

 Life exhibits a continuity in which, like a river, the overt appearance hardly varies, but everything continuously changes and adapts.
 It finds its optimum position in the Landscape it flows through; occupies a position between the soft moist darkness of the Earth and the brightness of the sky and Heavens, reflecting the light from an infinity of stars; and finds companionship in everything else living.

-Western civilisations have been thing-oriented for several hundred years now, but increasingly so since the second half of the 20th century.
+Western civilisations have been thing-oriented for several hundred years now, but increasingly so since the second half of the 20th century, as our ways of thinking have shifted so that we can make best use of the technology we are surrounded by.
 Technology can enhance human life, but can also be an end in itself - and can create a mindset which revolves around the technology instead of around life-processes.
 Language itself is a technology, and the technological-mindset is reflected in language, technological language becomes normalised, and then the non-living mindset also becomes normalised.
-This deep flaw in Western cultures has been seen by a few people on the inside [1], but particularly by indigenous peoples observing from outside [2].
+This deep flaw in Western cultures has been seen by a few people on the inside [2], but particularly by indigenous peoples observing from outside [3].

 Re-gaining a life-oriented (process-oriented instead of object-oriented) way of thinking and experiencing (despite the continued use of a thing-oriented language) requires attention to nuances.
 It is something of a bootstrapping process - beginning to experience the external living world more, beginning to experience the inner living world more, and so on, repeating, repeating.
 There is a gradual re-gaining of the capacity to experience the embodied self, the self as part of a greater whole, and the greater whole as also wishing to relate to and communicate with the self.